Melanoma tests

 Ultrasound

-Used if any lymph nodes feel enlarged.
+A scan used if lymph nodes feel enlarged.
+Learn more about ultrasounds.

-If any lymph nodes look or feel enlarged, you will probably have a fine needle biopsy.
+If lymph nodes feel enlarged or look abnormal on ultrasound, you will probably have a fine needle biopsy.
 This uses a thin needle to take a sample of cells from the enlarged lymph node.
-Sometimes, a thicker sample needs to be removed (core biopsy).

-The sample is examined under a microscope to see if it contains cancer cells.
-If cancer is found in the lymph nodes, you may be offered surgery to remove them (lymph node dissection).
-This may be at a specialist melanoma unit.
+If cancer is found in the lymph nodes, you may be offered a combination of surgery to remove the lymph nodes (lymph node dissection) and drug therapy (see immunotherapy and targeted therapy).
+This may be performed at a specialist melanoma unit.

 Sentinel lymph node biopsy

-You may be offered a sentinel lymph node biopsy if the melanoma is more than 1 mm thick (Breslow thickness) or is less than 1 mm with high-risk features.
+You may be offered a sentinel lymph node biopsy if you have no lymph nodes that feel enlarged and the melanoma is more than 1 mm thick (Breslow thickness) or is less than 1 mm with high-risk features.
 A sentinel node biopsy helps find melanoma in the lymph nodes before they become swollen.
+If your doctor thinks you need a sentinel node biopsy, you will have it at the same time as the wide local excision.

 If cancer cells are found in a removed lymph node, you may have further tests such as CT or PET–CT scans.
-The results of a sentinel lymph node biopsy can help predict the risk of melanoma spreading to other parts of the body.
-This information helps the multidisciplinary team plan your treatment options and decide whether you are suitable for drug therapies.
+The results of this biopsy can help predict the risk of melanoma spreading to other parts of the body.
+This information helps the multidisciplinary team plan your treatment options and decide whether to recommend drug therapies such as targeted therapy or immunotherapy.

 Understanding the pathology report

 The report from the pathologist is a summary of information about the melanoma that helps determine the diagnosis, the stage, the recommended treatment and the expected outcome (prognosis).
 You can ask your doctor for a copy of the pathology report.
-It may include:

 Breslow thickness |